Listen to an audio file of this tool.

 - “Are there times when your friends are doing things you don’t want to?”

-Listen for interests your child/teen might have for trying out healthy risks whether it involves entering an art contest or climbing a rock wall.
+- Listen for interests and ideas your child/teen might have for trying out healthy risks.
+If you observe your child/teen taking a new interest, create opportunities to experience those risks in safe ways.
+Does your child/teen love animals?
+Could you volunteer in an animal shelter together or offer to take a group of friends to try it out together?
+Does your child/teen love nature?
+Could you drive friends to a local park for a hike to a scenic view?
 Offer plenty of healthy outlets for exploration, and your child/teen and their friends will have less of a need to seek out unhealthy ones.

 Listen closely to the insights your child/teen might provide about times when they feel peer pressure.
 Since it can be a sensitive issue, don’t expect an immediate response; raise the question and allow time and space for consideration.